How To Cancel Amazon Music—The Complete Guide

 By signing up for Privacy, you will gain access to its browser extension, which autofills card numbers during checkout, making online purchases fast and seamless.
 The extension is available on the following browsers:

 If you’re on the go, you can create and manage your virtual cards from the Privacy mobile app, which is available on Android and iOS devices.
+Privacy’s free integration with 1Password allows you to manage all your passwords and virtual cards from a single dashboard, further enhancing convenience.

-Privacy lets you choose between three plans:
+Privacy lets you choose between four plans:

-- Pro—costs $10 per month.
-Includes everything in Personal, up to 36 virtual cards each month, no foreign transaction fees, and 1% cashback on eligible purchases (totaling up to $4,500 per month).
+- Pro—Costs $10 per month.
+It comes with all Plus features, up to 36 new monthly cards, and waives all foreign transaction fees.
+You also get a 1% cashback on eligible purchases (totaling up to $4,500 per month).

-- Premium—costs $25 per month.
-Includes everything in Pro, and up to 60 virtual cards each month.
+- Premium—Costs $25 per month.
+Includes everything in Pro and up to 60 virtual cards each month.